 - Understand examiners’ expectations

-The course will run over a week, 23-27 September 2019.
-Please register your interest by 5pm Thursday 19 September.
+The course will run over a week, starting with a Zoom coffee meeting on Monday 14 Sept.
 Then we’ll send you a link each day to a short blog post that provides some stimulating reading, links to relevant material, provocative questions and useful activities.
-All up, the reading and responding will take 20-30 minutes – just enough time to drink your coffee.
+All up, the reading and responding will take around 30 minutes each day – just enough time to drink your coffee.
+Finally, we’ll reconvene in Zoom on Friday afternoon to debrief and resolve any remaining questions.

 For more information and any questions, contact Cally Guerin.